Outsourcing communication rhythm: what to send, when, and why

 Key takeaways

-• A good outsourcing cadence has 4 parts: daily written updates, 2 or 3 planned check-ins during ramp, weekly scorecards, and explicit escalation rules.
+- A good outsourcing rhythm has 4 parts: daily written updates, 2 or 3 planned check-ins during ramp, weekly scorecards, and explicit ask-for-help rules.

-• Use fewer meetings once the workflow is stable, but keep written updates visible so work does not disappear across time zones.
+- Use fewer meetings once the work process is stable, but keep written updates visible so work does not disappear across time zones.

-• Review the cadence after 30 days and remove any meeting that does not change decisions, quality, or speed.
+- Review the rhythm after 30 days and remove any meeting that does not change decisions, quality, or speed.

 Outsourcing communication fails in two opposite ways.
 Some founders turn every task into a chat thread.
 Others hand work off, go quiet for 3 days, and wonder why the assistant guessed wrong.